 Here are various video trimming techniques that a video editor needs to know.

 A straight cut is the basic trimming technique that every video editor needs to know.
 It is all about joining two clips together in the timeline.
 This is a default cut.
-It is all about one clip ends and the next starts.
+It is all about one clip ending and the next starts.
 In such a cut, the audio track also changes accordingly and can rightly match the need of the clip.
 It is absolutely the basic trimming technique practiced by several video editors and can rightly meet the current requirement of the movie or video clip.
 People who have merged two video clips in the timeline must have used this straight-cut technique.

 J-Cut is also another most-used editing technique extensively used to join the scenes together.
 Sometimes, it seems quite abrupt, but still, it is practically sound.
 This is why various video editors would prefer and recommend using a video trimmer to apply the J-Cut.
 This J-cut is all about joining two different clips removing any other frame or sounds from the video.
 It provides a sharp scene or soundtrack by which the viewer can get the appropriate feeling after watching the video.
 This technique serves the appropriate objective of editing.
-Using this editing technique, you can make the movie less intense by removing the movie under the one clip and slowly raising the second clip’s volume when it starts.
+Using this editing technique, you can make the movie less intense by removing the movie under one clip and slowly raising the second clip’s volume when it starts.
 The J-cut technique is also being used in different scenes containing conversation to mix the audio from the ongoing clip.
 It makes the conversation scene natural.

 L-cut shares a similarity with J-cut.
-However, the main difference between these two trimming techniques is that, instead of the audio from the second clip entering to clip one, with L-cut, you can drag the audio of the current clip to the next shot and make it an L shape.
+However, the main difference between these two trimming techniques is that, instead of the audio from the second clip entering clip one, with L-cut, you can drag the audio of the current clip to the next shot and make it an L shape.

 Especially in the conversation scenes, L-cut determines how the viewers would see and listen to the audio of the particular scene.
 Merging the soundtrack from clip two to the first one will let the audience hear the conversation or the characters without any break in between.